Belarus is situated in the center of Europe, and has international borders with five countries:

 Although a landlocked state, the location has made Belarus an important trade and transport route between Europe and the CIS.

-The total land area of Belarus is more than 207,000 square kilometers.
+The total land area of Belarus is more than 207,000 square kilometres.

-Minsk, the capital of Belarus, is located in the centre of the country.
+Minsk, the capital of Belarus, is located in the center of the country.

 Minsk today is a modern international city.
 The first recorded mention of the city goes back to 1067.

 Average temperatures in Belarus

 Average temperatures vary across Belarus.
 In January, temperatures average from -4.5°C to -8°C. In July the average temperature is +17°C to +18.5°C.

 Some parts of Belarus experience sub-zero temperatures for more than a third of the Year.